Terry Hankins

-Terry Lee Hankins (October 10, 1974 – June 2, 2009) was an American serial killer who killed five family members in Mansfield, Texas between October 2000 and August 2001.
+Terry Lee Hankins (October 10, 1974 – June 2, 2009) was an American serial killer who killed five family members in Mansfield, Texas, between October 2000 and August 2001.
 After fully admitting responsibility, he was convicted of two of the murders and was sentenced to death.
 Hankins was executed by lethal injection on June 2, 2009, becoming the 200th inmate executed in Texas under the governorship of Rick Perry.

 Early life

 Terry Lee Hankins was born on October 10, 1974.
 When he was young, his parents divorced and he was sent to live with his father Ernie.
 Hankins was introduced to two stepmothers, both of whom he later claimed sexually abused him.
 At age 18, he married Tammy Bryce, and he moved in with her three children.

 Murders

-On October 1, 2000, Hankins struck 20-year-old half-sister Pearl Sevenstar over the head multiple times with a car jack, killing her.
+On October 1, 2000, Hankins struck his 20-year-old half-sister Pearl Sevenstar over the head multiple times with a car jack, killing her.
 Afterwards he wrapped her body in a plastic sheet, and stuffed it into the front seat of a car at his father's automotive shop.

 A week later, on October 8, Hankins got into an argument with his father Ernie, during which Ernie brandished a .45-caliber pistol.
 Terry confronted his father and grabbed hold of the gun and shot his father in the head.
 He later hid the body in an Arlington mobile home, and subsequently took over his father's company and changed its name; he was able to convince neighbors and workers that his father was caring for sick relatives.

 To cover up his father's disappearance, he began to regularly pay his father's house bills, and would regularly check in and out of his property.
 In July 2001, Terry was arrested and charged with aggravated assault for beating his roommate Ruthie Bradley.
 After a short time in jail, he was released the following month.

 On August 26, Hankins entered his wife's trailer with a gun.
 Upon locating his sleeping wife, he shot her once in the head.
 The next day, he fatally shot his sleeping stepchildren Kevin Galley, 12; and Ashley Mason, 11.